Tuzla Island: 2003 dispute

-On October 21, 2003, the Border Service of Ukraine arrested the Russian tugboat Truzhenik, which had crossed the State Border of Ukraine and conducted photo and video surveillance of the island.
-After the incident, a respective protocol was created and the ship was handed over to the Russian border authorities.
+On October 21, 2003, the Border Service of Ukraine briefly detained the Russian tugboat Truzhenik, which had crossed the State Border of Ukraine and conducted photo and video surveillance of the island.
 On October 23, 2003, the Ukrainian parliament issued a resolution "to eliminate a threat to the territorial integrity of Ukraine that appeared as a result of dam construction by the Russian Federation in the strait of Kerch".
 A provisional special parliamentary commission was created to investigate the case more thoroughly.

-On October 30–31, 2003, talks started between Ukraine and Russia that led to suspension of the construction of the dam.
+On October 30–31, 2003, talks started between Ukraine and Russia that led to suspension of the construction of the causeway.
 Due to the conflict, on December 2, 2003, a border patrol station of Ukraine was installed on the island.
-On December 5, 2003, the Cabinet of Ukraine issued Order #735p in regards to urgent measures to save the island.
+On December 5, 2003, the Cabinet of Ukraine issued Order #735p in regard to urgent measures to save the island.
 On July 4, 2004, the Cabinet of Ukraine issued Order #429p, which foresaw the construction of shore reinforcement structures and population transfer from the flooding territories.

 Following the 2003 conflict, the Supreme Council of Crimea ordered the establishment of a new settlement on the island.
 However, on September 6, 2006, the Kerch city administration refused to create such a settlement, as it conflicted with the administrative-territorial composition of the city.

-The distance to the unfinished dam that stretches from the Taman peninsula is about 100 m, with water depth along the former shallow no more than 60 cm.
+The distance to the unfinished causeway that stretches from the Taman peninsula is about 100 m, with water depth along the former shallow no more than 60 cm.

-Disputes about right of passage were resolved by a 2003 bilateral agreement on cooperation in the use of the sea of Azov and the strait of Kerch, which made these water bodies shared internal waters of both countries, but new tensions arose after the 2014 Russian annexation of Crimea and Sevastopol.
+Disputes about the right of passage were resolved by a 2003 bilateral agreement on cooperation in the use of the Sea of Azov and the Strait of Kerch, which made these water bodies shared internal waters of both countries, but new tensions arose after the 2014 Russian annexation of Crimea and Sevastopol.

-Since 2014 Crimean crisis
+Since the Russian annexation of Crimea

-Since Russian annexed Crimea in March 2014, the island has been transferred into the possession of Russia's central government by the newly established Crimean authorities and was used as a stepping stone for a new bridge linking Crimea to mainland Russia.
+Since Russia annexed Crimea in March 2014, the island has been transferred into the possession of Russia's central government by the newly established Crimean authorities and was used as a stepping stone for a new bridge linking Crimea to mainland Russia.